HDFGroup/hdf5/doc/VFD_SWMR_Punch_List.md

     SWMR does not have to deal with it.
 However, if the global heap overhaul does not take place, then we have more work to do.

-26. **David, in-progress** Fix the expand/shrink test.
+26. **David, needs merge** Fix the expand/shrink test.

-    The test *probably* fails because the dataset extent is enlarged before the data is written, so arbitrary data is present until the data appears.
-If a tick sneaks in between the `H5Dset_extent` and the `H5Dwrite`, then the reader may read the arbitrary data.
+    The test appeared to fail because the dataset extent was enlarged before the data was written, so arbitrary data was present.
+    If a tick snuck in between the `H5Dset_extent` and the `H5Dwrite`, then the reader read the arbitrary data.

     In the `gaussian` test, I have a heuristic that avoids reading arbitrary data.
-I may replicate that in the expand/shrink test.
+Replicating that in the expand/shrink test has fixed it.
+Essentially, the reader trails the writer by a bit.

     Ultimately, we should suspend ticks over the H5Dset_extent/H5Dwrite.